Overview

 - Unit 11: Designing and Evaluating Systems and Processes

-- Unit 12: The Future of Alternative Dispute Resolution
+- Unit 12: Indigenous Dispute Resolution in Canada

 Evaluation

-To receive credit for LGST 489, you must complete all course assignments, achieve a grade of at least D (50 percent) on the final exam, and achieve an overall course grade of at least D 50 percent.
+To receive credit for LGST 489, students must complete and submit all of the course assignments, achieve a grade of at least D (50 percent) on the final exam, and achieve an overall course grade of at least D 50 percent.
 The weighting of the composite grade is as follows:

 Activity | Weight |